Did you know that Colombia is one of the biggest producers of flowers in the world? They supply more than 60% of the

 2. Medellin Botanical Gardens – Orchids, Birds and Flowers Exhibit

-This was the highlight of the flower festival Medellin for me!
-The Medellin Botanical Gardens are huge so make sure you go in the correct entrance (you need to pay about COP18000 for entry – so if you have to pay you know you are in the right place!).
-Upon initial entry, it is quite overwhelming how much is on display and the number of people!
+This was the highlight of the flower festival Medellin for me.
+The Medellin Botanical Gardens are huge so make sure you go in the correct entrance (you need to pay about COP18000 for entry – so if you have to pay you know you are in the right place).

 The first area you will enter is basically people selling loads and loads of plants and flowers of all descriptions.
 Move forward through this area and then take a left as you are looking to get to the centre of the gardens – the Orquideorama.